Automattic/jetpack/readme.txt

 * [free] automatic promotion and sharing on Facebook, Twitter, LinkedIn, and WordPress.com
 * [free] related posts
 * [paid] search engine optimization tools for Google, Bing, Twitter, Facebook, and WordPress.com
-* [paid] advert programme that includes AdSense, WordAds, Facebook Ads, AOL, Amazon, Google AdX, and Yahoo
+* [paid] advertising program that includes the best of AdSense, AdWords, Facebook Ads, AOL, Amazon, Google AdX, and Yahoo

 = Security and Backup Services =
 Stop worrying about data loss, downtime, and hacking.
 Jetpack provides: